fabrizioSPS/APItest/readme.md

-<> means the variable can be set at will.
-[] means it is a file name that can be set at will.
-Fastapi deployment with nginx
-1) Make a virtual env:
+# FastAPI Deployment with Nginx

+This guide will walk you through the steps to deploy a FastAPI application with Nginx as a reverse proxy and obtain an SSL certificate for secure HTTPS access.

+## Prerequisites

+- Python 3
+- Nginx installed on the server

+## Steps

+1. **Create a Virtual Environment**

-	'python3 -m venv <name>'
+	`python3 -m venv <name>`

-	'source <name>/bin/activate'
+	`source <name>/bin/activate`

+2. **Setup FastAPI Application**

-2) Setup fastapi api, with all the files contained in a directory, in our case [app].
+	Place all the FastAPI application files in a directory, let's call it [app].

+3. **Create Requirements File**

-3) Make a [requirements.txt] file, with all the needed packages for the api and including fastapi, uvicorn and gunicorn.
+	Create a 'requirements.txt' file with all the required packages for the FastAPI application, including 'fastapi', 'uvicorn', and 'gunicorn'.

+4. **Install Required Packages**

-4) If your virtual envirement is activated do: 'pip install -r [requirements.txt]'
+	If your virtual environment is activated, install the required packages:

-5) Set the logging directory in [gunicorn_conf.py]
-6) Adjust [fastapi_example.service]:
+	`pip install -r requirements.txt`

+5. **Set Logging Directory in 'gunicorn_conf.py'**

+	Update the 'gunicorn_conf.py' file to set the desired logging directory.

+6. **Make Service, let's call it [fastapi_example.service]**

    - Change 'Description'
    - Change 'User'
    - Set 'WorkingDirectory'
-	- adjust path to gunicorn, to the gunicorn_conf and the fastapi api.
+   - Adjust the path to 'gunicorn', 'gunicorn_conf.py', and the FastAPI application.

-7) sudo systemctl start [fastapi_example], name is the previous file without .service.
+7. **Start and Enable the Service**

+	`sudo systemctl start [fastapi_example]`

+	`sudo systemctl enable [fastapi_example]`

-8) sudo systemctl enable [fastapi_example], this will automatically start the api on server restart.
+	This will start the API on server restart.

+8. **Check Service Status**

+	`sudo systemctl status [fastapi_example]`

-9) sudo systemctl status [fastapi_example], should return Active: active (running) with additional info.
+	The output should show 'Active: active (running)' with additional information.

+9. **Install Nginx**

-10) install nginx, 'sudo apt install nginx'
+	`sudo apt install nginx`

+10. **Start and Enable Nginx**

-11) 'sudo systemctl start nginx', start service
+	'sudo systemctl start nginx'

-12) 'sudo systemctl enable nginx', automatically start service
+	'sudo systemctl enable nginx'

-13) Make domainname file, as in the [fastapi_test] file. put in /etc/nginx/sites-available/' directory.
-	- Adjust <DomainName>, to the available domain name.
+11. **Configure Nginx**

+	Create a configuration file for your domain (e.g., <DomainName\>).
+Place it in the '/etc/nginx/sites-available/' directory.

+	Replace <DomainName\> with the actual domain name you want to use.

+12. **Create a Symbolic Link**

+	Create a symbolic link to enable the Nginx configuration:

-14) Add softlink, 'sudo ln -s /etc/nginx/sites-available/[fastapi_test] /etc/nginx/sites-enabled/'
+	`sudo ln -s /etc/nginx/sites-available/<DomainName> /etc/nginx/sites-enabled/`

+13. **Restart Nginx**

-15) sudo systemctl restart nginx
+	`sudo systemctl restart nginx`

-Now your api should be available trough the set domain, via http. ps. <DomainName> can be set to the local IP, get it through 'curl ifconfig.me'.
+	Now your API should be available through the set domain via HTTP.

-Untested:
+	Note: If you want to access the API through a local IP, find it using 'curl ifconfig.me'.

-We can also obtain an SSL certificate
+## Untested: Obtaining an SSL Certificate

+If you want to enable HTTPS access with an SSL certificate, follow these additional steps:

+1. **Install Certbot**

-1) install certbot, 'sudo apt install certbot python3-certbot-nginx'.
+	`sudo apt install certbot python3-certbot-nginx`

+2. **Obtain SSL Certificate**

-2) obtain an SSL certificate, 'sudo certbot --nginx -d [fastapi_test]'.
+	Run Certbot to obtain an SSL certificate for your domain:

+	`sudo certbot --nginx -d <DomainName>`

-3) Reload nginx, 'sudo sytemctl restart nginx'
+3. **Reload Nginx**

+	`sudo systemctl restart nginx`

-Now your api should be available trough the set domain, via https.
+	Now your API should be available through the set domain via HTTPS.

+Please note that the SSL certificate part is untested, so ensure to thoroughly test your setup to ensure everything is working as expected.